-The National Renewable Energy Laboratory (NREL) uses research and testing facilities to develop advanced thermal management technologies for vehicles.
+The National Renewable Energy Laboratory (NREL) uses research and evaluation facilities to develop advanced thermal management technologies for vehicles.

 Vehicle Testing and Integration Facility

-The Vehicle Testing and Integration Facility features a test pad to conduct vehicle thermal soak testing and stationary heating, ventilation, and air conditioning (HVAC) load testing on light-, medium-, and heavy-duty vehicles.
-Four indoor vehicle bays, including one test bay built specifically for heavy-duty vehicles, allow for vehicle modification and instrumentation.
-A high-fidelity weather station next to the test pad provides a continuous data stream on temperature, humidity, wind speed, and solar energy intensity.
+The Vehicle Testing and Integration Facility features a pad to conduct vehicle thermal soak evaluation and stationary heating, ventilation, and air conditioning (HVAC) load assessments of light-, medium-, and heavy-duty vehicles.
+Four indoor vehicle bays, including one bay built specifically for heavy-duty vehicles, allow for vehicle modification and instrumentation.
+A high-fidelity weather station next to the pad provides a continuous data stream on temperature, humidity, wind speed, and solar energy intensity.

 Vehicle Climate Control Laboratory